ShadowIsReal/Portfolio/README.md

 If you're reading this then then you're likely looking to hire me or to check out my capabilities.

-Hello, I'm Shadow,
+Hello I'm Shadow,
-I'm a big cyber security fan
+I'm a big cyber security fan who is extremely passionate about programming with a wide variety of languages, I strive for the most optimized and efficient code I can write and I'm always up for a challenge.

 Summary: